CDRT/mk_docs/docs/ref/bios/settings/thinkcentre/automatic_power_on.md

 |:---|:---|:---|
 | UserDefinedAlarmFriday | Disabled, Enabled | yes |

+!!! info ""
-?> The WMI setting name for the wake-up timer week shown here is for Friday.
+    The WMI setting name for the wake-up timer week shown here is for Friday.
 For the other weekdays replace `Friday` with the weekday's name.

 </details>